christianhaitian/Retro-CM3/README.md

 Tweaks and Changes to the image include the following:

--Set default volume for Libretro Emulators to -45.0db.
+-  Set default volume for Libretro Emulators to -45.0db.
 (This should prevent the sudden loud sound when launching a rom in a Libretro (LR) based emulator)  Volume can be adjusted up or down by holding select and hitting Up or Down on the directional gamepad.
--Stability tweak for RTL8188CUE wireless chip.
+-  Stability tweak for RTL8188CUE wireless chip.
 (Disabled USB and wireless chip power saving in the 8192 driver which causes wifi drops on this chip.
 From my personal testing and use, SSH sessions are much more stable now.)